 3. What are the outcomes of students from Creighton?

-97% of our students are employed, attending graduate or professional school, or doing volunteer/service work within six months after graduation.
+- 99% of our students are employed, pursuing an advanced degree or doing volunteer/service work within six months after graduation.
 Explore outcomes by college.

 4. What is the percentage of students coming from out of state?

 - Over 77% of our students come from out of state.
 The average student is about a 6-7 hour drive from home, so we have a lively campus seven days a week, not just Monday through Friday.